infinitered/ignite/docs/advanced-guides/tour.md

 ## Documentation and Github

 Github-specific templates and docs are in `./.github`.
-Other
+Other documentation is found in `./docs`.
+If you add any new features or update old features, please include appropriate documentation changes in your pull request as well.

 ## CI Tests